- Continue Reading

 An over-the-counter cockroach gel bait can be a very effective way of eradicating cockroaches that have been attracted to your home by leaky pipes.
 Once you ensure that your plumbing doesn’t have any leak and there’s no moisture in your house, you can rest assured that the present cockroaches don’t have any access to water.

-Therefore, chances of them consuming the bait will attract the pests since it has some moisture.
+Therefore, the chances of them consuming the bait will attract the pests since it has some moisture.
 Place the bait in the area where you suspect cockroaches are concentrated and leave it there for them to eat it.

 Cockroaches will die as a result of eating the poisoned bait or after consuming the feces of their fellows who have died because of consuming the bait.